tari-labs/tari-university/src/cryptography/bulletproofs-protocols/MainReport.md

 <br>

-The first reduction step is show below:
+The first reduction step is shown below:

 - The *prover* $ \mathcal{P} $ calculates $ L,R \in \mathbb G $ and sends it to the *verifier* $ \mathcal{V} $.
 - The *verifier* $ \mathcal{V} $ chooses a random $ x  \overset{\$}{\gets} \mathbb Z _p $ and sends it to the *prover* $ \mathcal{P} $.